Omni-channel Retail Ecommerce Case Study

 New and improved checkout process specifically designed to increase conversions and reduce the bounce rate.

 Fully responsive site with 4 breakpoints, optimised for all devices helping to ensure the best possible user experience.

 Built-in store locator with postcode lookup and individual store details like opening hours and range of services available at each.

 Sophisticated promotions capabilities including new offer types built exclusively for the new site.

-Advanced store stock checker means the quantity of stock at each store can be checked based on nearest location.
+Integrated store stock checker means the quantity of stock at each store can be checked based on nearest location.

 Products brought to life through enhanced imagery, zoom and 360 degree rotation to give customers a perfect look of things before they buy.